pionkhaipv/research/.junie/guidelines.md

 Follow Google’s recommended app architecture, using only the UI Layer and Data Layer, skipping the Domain Layer.
 Always use a Repository with Hilt for data fetching and handling.

+No need to write code for testing.

+No need to build the project before submitting results.

+No need to write code for testing.

 Model Separation by Layer:

 The Data Layer uses DTO classes (e.g., TemplateDtoModel).